An Attempt at Exhausting Oneself

 Group talks

-Present your visuals and indicate how you respond to the feedbacks you received from other students.
-Additionally, discuss any challenges you anticipate encountering during the coding of your website (all students, 8 minutes per student)
+Present your visuals and explain how you responded to the feedback from other students.
+Also discuss any challenges you’re expecting during the coding of your website. (groups of 5 students, 6 minutes per student)

 For week 7